 - Prepare a short statement about you.
 Be ready to answer the question, “Tell me about yourself and your background.”
 This is your “stump speech” and should include some information on the types of companies and industries you have worked for, your strengths, transferable skills, and some personal traits.
 Practice saying this statement until it feels natural.

 - Be prepared to talk about your successes and experiences.
-The prospective employer will want to learn about your past experience—successes and failures (as a learning experience), work ethic, and professional track record.
+The prospective employer will want to learn about your past experience—successes and failures (as learning experiences), work ethic, and professional track record.
 Be able to amplify every item on your résumé.

 - Promptly follow up.
 Decide if an email follow-up is appropriate.
-If any documents were requested, such as references, employment application, or samples of your work, that’s a good reason for email, assuming you have them in electronic form.
-In any event, it’s always good practice to send a thank-you letter or note—on paper, mailed in an envelope—within a day of the interview.
-In some cases, an email thank-you note may be appropriate.
-Then a few days later, call to express your continued interest, and to see if you can offer more information.
+If any documents were requested, such as references, employment application, or samples of your work—all are reasons for an email, assuming you have them in electronic form.
+In any event, it’s always a best practice to send a thank-you letter or note—on paper, mailed in an envelope—within a day of the interview.
+In some cases, an email thank-you note may be appropriate (e.g., if the ternaround time for a decision will be very quick).